SirwanAfifi/sirwanafifi.github.io/_posts/2018-06-25-Shahriban.md

 The last challenge was to implement an app, Since Telegram is the most popular instant messaging app in Iran, we decided to develop a bot to do the job for us.
 This was really great because we didn't have to implement an app for Android, iOS:

 <img class="center-image" src="/public/img/shahriban_screenshots.png" alt="Shahriban" width="700">

+By the way, there are some restrictions to access Telegram in Iran, Perhaps we should have developed a native app for both Android and iOS.
+But the problem is that at the moment this was not possible for us because we didn't have an app developer in our team, I have developed some native Android apps in the past but my main focus these days is on the web so I wasn't able to do that.
+If you want to contribute and are interested in, or you know someone who is interested in please let us know.

 ### Conclusion
 The whole experience was really great, we learned a lot in the process and feel a lot more confident and prepared for future events.